 When we attack and destroy others, we lose our feeling of weakness.
 We even persuade ourselves that we’re actually strong, invincible.
 But that feeling of strength is as irrational as our feeling of weakness, so it doesn’t last.

-It’s not because we fear them that we do everything our masters ask before they ask.
+It’s not because we fear them that we do everything our masters ask.
 We do it because we love our masters more than we love ourselves.
-They seem to be who we wish we were, our ideal selves.
+They are who we wish we were, our ideal selves.

 Our masters prey on us as we prey on each other, so they seem stronger than we are, just as we seem stronger than our victims.
 But masters are weaker than their slaves.
 Masters need slaves to do for them what they can’t or won’t do for themselves.

 Every human society is divided into masters and slaves.
 We rationalize this by claiming masters are naturally superior, and slaves naturally inferior.
-Everyone knows this is a lie, but we're social animals, and prefer living with others in a society based on lies to living alone with the truth.
+Everyone knows this is a lie, but we're social animals, and would rather live with others in a society based on lies than live alone with the truth.